FieroJain/sovereign/README.md

 ---

-# 🛡️ The Solution — SOVEREIGN-A
+# 🛡️ The Solution — SOVEREIGN

 **SOVEREIGN-A** acts as an **AI Immune System** for enterprise agents.